apache/age-website/docs/functions/aggregate_functions.md

 ## percentileDisc

-percentileDisc() returns the percentile of the given value over a group, with a percentile from 0.0 to 1.0.
+`percentileDisc()` returns the percentile of the given value over a group, with a percentile from 0.0 to 1.0.
 It uses a rounding method and calculates the nearest value to the percentile.
-For interpolated values, see percentileCont.
+For interpolated values, see `percentileCont`.

 Syntax: `percentileDisc(expression, percentile)`